Comparison · VERIFIED APRIL 2026

 Final verdict: Google Gemini vs Grammarly

 Both Google Gemini and Grammarly are strong tools in the writing space, but they serve different needs.
 Google Gemini stands out for deep google ecosystem integration, making it ideal for google workspace users.
-Grammarly differentiates with works everywhere, which benefits users focused on anyone who writes professionally.
+Grammarly is best at works everywhere — particularly for teams focused on anyone who writes professionally.

-With a 0.3-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Google Gemini's free tier and Grammarly's free tier to see which fits your specific workflow.

 Related comparisons